-As described in the chapter entitled "Test case support" elsewhere in this guide, TETware provides the option of naming both a startup and cleanup function.
+As described in the chapter entitled "The Shell and Korn Shell APIs" elsewhere in this guide, TETware provides the option of naming both a startup and cleanup function.
 The named startup function will be called before the first test purpose is executed; and the cleanup function will be called after all test purposes have been executed.
-Here, only a cleanup function is named, by setting tet\cleanup equal to the name of the function that will be used.
+Here, only a cleanup function is named, by setting tet_cleanup equal to the name of the function that will be used.